Amazonia Exhibit Audio Tour Scripts

 As you start to focus on details, you can see that many of the trees have buttresses, prop roots, and other supporting structures.
 Their purpose is to keep the trees upright.
 Tropical soils are so thin, and competition for nutrients among plants is so great, that most produce roots that penetrate just into the thin nutrient layer, which may be no more than 18 inches or so deep.
 Buttresses, prop roots, and stilts provide ground- level support in these thin soils.
 The tallest trees, like the buttressed kapok tree you see here, also gain support from intertwining their branches with those of their neighbors, and from the vast web of lianas (or vines) and aerial roots that snake from tree to tree.

 The buttressed tree you see here is a fiberglass casting taken from a kapok tree on Barro Colorado Island in Panama.
 This island is one of the principle field sites of the Smithsonian Tropical Research Institute, a Smithsonian bureau that studies the biology of tropical forests around the world.
 The tropical forest of Barro Colorado Island has been under continuous study by Smithsonian scientists for over 75 years and is the best-studied tropical ecosystem in the world.

 The area around the kapok tree is a good place to spot the exhibit's titi and Goeldi's monkeys.
-Sometimes the sloth is in this area too, but it is very hard to spot.

 The next stop in our Amazonia Podcast Tour is the river overlook just ahead on your right.